 The selection of navigation data formats and interfaces necessary for mission-operations support is done very early during the development of the ground system.
 Standards are highly desirable for the correct interpretation and common understanding of the exchange of navigation data, with the purpose of facilitating communications within an agency and/or between agencies.
 Because interagency partnering in mission operations is becoming more widespread, standardization of navigation data formats facilitates interoperability between space agencies, where navigation functions for a mission of agency A could be performed by agency B, or vice-versa.
 In addition, standards for spacecraft navigation data could permit the reuse of software modules that read the input and generate the proper output products within the navigation process.
 This could facilitate an increased level of automation within the ground system.

-There are currently five published standards for the exchange of spacecraft navigation data: the Attitude Data Message (ADM), Orbit Data Message (ODM), Tracking Data Message (TDM), Conjunction Data Message (CDM), and Pointing Request Message (PRM).
+There are currently six published standards for the exchange of spacecraft navigation data: the Attitude Data Message (ADM), Orbit Data Message (ODM), Tracking Data Message (TDM), Conjunction Data Message (CDM), Pointing Request Message (PRM) and Re-Entry Data Message (RDM).
 An overview of these standards is provided in the subsequent subsections.
-The details of the ADM, ODM, TDM, CDM, and PRM are specified in references [6], [7], [8], [13], and [14] respectively.
+The details of the ADM, ODM, TDM, CDM, PRM and RDM are specified in references [6], [7], [8], [13], [14], and [15] respectively.
 The published standards are reviewed every five years.
 The three actions to be considered in the five-year review are ‘reconfirm’, ‘retire’, or ‘revise’, as applicable (see reference [1]).

 There are additional navigation data standards being developed and envisioned to fulfill and facilitate the execution and implementation of other navigation functions.
-Such standards under development are: Re-Entry Data Message (RDM—reference [15]), and Navigation Events Message (NEM—reference [16]), which will provide a standard message format for the exchange of re-entry information and a standard framework for the exchange of orbit and attitude events, respectively.
+Such standards under development are: Navigation Events Message (NEM—reference [16]) and Fragmentation Data Message (FDM – reference [22]), which will provide a standard framework for the exchange of orbit and attitude events and a standard message format for the exchange of fragmentation information, respectively.

 The objective of all navigation data messages is to minimize the burden during the implementation phase by giving a specification and unambiguous interpretation of the input and output data for common navigation processes.
 Each standard is developed to communicate the necessary data elements in a compact format that is readable to the human eye, as well as readable by computers to enable automation of navigation processes.
 The NDM standards are only applicable to the message format and content, but not to its transmission.
 The transmission method or mechanism used by the partners exchanging NDMs is beyond the scope of the standards and should be specified in ICDs.
 The message transmission could be based on a CCSDS data transfer protocol, file based transfer protocol such as SFTP, stream-oriented media, or other secure transmission mechanism.
 Once published by the CCSDS, all the CCSDS Navigation Standards are posted and available free of charge at the CCSDS Web site (reference [20]).
-The following is a brief summary of all NDMs described in 4.2 and 4.3:
+The following is a brief summary of all NDMs described in 4.2 and 4.2.6: